Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Introduction

-In this work, we answer this question affirmatively by considering a PhC whose permittivity is modulated in a travelling-wave form and analyzing the ST symmetries it supports.
-By performing a Lorentz transformation to the frame comoving with the modulation, we identify the conserved symmetries and show that a combined parity–time-reversal transformation remains invariant.
-This symmetry enforces the quantization of a \textit{spatiotemporal} Zak phase defined along the comoving-frame Brillouin Zone (BZ), thereby establishing a $\mathbb{Z}_2$ topological invariant.
+In this work, we answer this question affirmatively by considering a PhC whose permittivity is modulated in a travelling-wave form and analyzing the ST symmetries it supports. \super{First, we develop the formalism for subluminal modulations, whose spatial nature enables a direct comparison with well-established spatial PhCs, and then extend it to the superluminal regime.} For both types of modulations, we perform a Lorentz transformation to \super{a frame in which the modulation depends on only one transformed variable, allowing us to} identify the conserved symmetries and \super{to} show that a combined parity–time-reversal transformation remains invariant.
+This symmetry enforces the quantization of a \textit{spatiotemporal} Zak phase defined along the Brillouin Zone (BZ) \super{in the new frame}, thereby establishing a $\mathbb{Z}_2$ topological invariant.
 Furthermore, by calculating the band energy density, we distinguish the two resulting phases given by such an invariant as a trivial phase and an obstructed atomic limit.
-This allows us to predict and unveil the interface states that arise between slabs of different ST Zak phases, considering both moving and static boundaries.
-Importantly, these states persist regardless of the modulation speed, and their resonance frequencies coincide with the bulk band-crossing position, confirming their topological origin.
-Owing to their ST nature, the interface states present unique features such as selective directional excitation, frequency-converted replicas and, as uncovered in this work, propagation along moving boundaries, as well as broadband amplification even in the absence of momentum gaps.
+This allows us to predict and unveil the interface states that arise between slabs of different ST Zak phases, considering \super{different types of boundaries depending on the modulation regime, including spatial, temporal and spatiotemporal ones}.
+Importantly, these states persist regardless of the modulation speed and \super{they are pinned at the bulk band-crossing position}, confirming their topological origin.
+Owing to their ST nature, the interface states present unique features such as selective directional \super{amplification}, frequency- \super{and momentum-}converted replicas, \super{as well as} propagation along \super{subluminal and superluminal} boundaries, \super{and} broadband amplification even in the absence of momentum gaps.
 Finally, we analyze the effect of relevant perturbations on the modulation, demonstrating the robustness of the interface states and clarifying the conditions under which they remain topological.